klaus-xy/Front-End-Challenge-1/README.md

 ### What I learned

-I learnt a lot from this challenge starting from learning a good webflow and semantics to learning how to use sass,using custo css elements such as flex box, position etc and i learnt a little biy of java scipt implementation.
+I learnt a lot from this challenge starting from learning a good webflow and semantics to learning how to use sass,using custo css elements such as flex box, position etc and i learnt a little bit of java scipt implementation.

 ### Continued development